-Dearest LHA supporter,
+Dearest Friend,

 We hope and pray this letter finds you in health and peace.
-We are so excited to share more details about the upcoming Upside Down to Right Side Up.
+We are so excited to share more details about the upcoming Liberty and Health Alliance-Tampa Bay event!
+We want to invite you to be a part of this very exciting event.

-Despite unbelievable difficulties and seemingly unsurmountable hurdles, similar to unstoppable army, Liberty and Health Alliance-Tampa Bay is marching forward.
+Today, our world is turned upside down.
+So many are hurt, sick and suffering.
+At Liberty and Health Alliance (LHA), we desire to serve as Christ did, and wholistically heal the hurting.
+The Upside Down to Right Side Up mega medical clinic and weekend celebration will seek to fulfill just this.

-More than 130 people have registered to volunteer, but we still need at least another 600.
+The event will take place at the Tampa Convention Center, September 15-18.
+Already, more than 130 people have registered to volunteer, and we’re looking forward to signing up another 600 volunteers so we can service 3,000 patients with wholistic health including free medical, dental and vision care along with many other services.
+Volunteers are comprised of medical and nonmedical volunteers, with the majority being nonmedical.
+In fact, for every physician who volunteers, we need four non-medical support staff.
+So regardless of your skill set, we NEED YOU!!
+Professional, medical and general liability are covered free of charge.
+Category 1, Continuing Medical Education, and Continuing Education will also be provided free of charge.
+For more information as far as housing and state licensure, please visit the website libertyandhealth.org.

-Following Is 58 we are to repeating Christ’s example of providing hope and healing to those in need within the Tampa Bay Area.
+Liberty and Health Alliance’s goal is to repeat Christ’s example of providing hope and healing to those in critical need within the Tampa Bay Area.
+To learn more, please visit LibertyandHealth.org and click HERE to watch a short promotional video and HERE for a PDF flyer.

-LHA believes that Christianity is not about do’s and don’ts, instead it is about demonstrating in a practical sense, God’s deep unending love for humanity.
-September 15-18 in following Jesus’ example we will provide physical healing for disease , while providing vision to those with sight impairment, healing for those with illness, and sadness but always directing the masses to the Great healer for the worst disease of all sin, and our need of true spiritual healing.
+LHA believes that Christianity is not about do’s and don’ts.
+Instead, it’s about demonstrating God’s deep unending love for humanity.
+Following Jesus’ example we will provide physical healing for disease , while providing vision to those with sight impairment, healing for those with illness and sadness, but always directing the masses to the Great healer for the worst disease of all—sin, and our need of true spiritual healing.

-It reminds me of the first event in SF when God sent us to the Armory which was actually and Adult Film Studio in AF.
-After serving the people there for 2 days the managers and security officers from rhe Armory came down and with tears streaming down their faces, they said thank you so much for coming here.
-This place is such a dark place but your group brought light and happiness to this place.
-You showed us God’s love.
-The same day the assistant to the Mayor said, after reluctantly supporting the event, “I may be a homosexual Jew, but so am now the number 1 supporter od the Seventh day Adventist church, but if you ever need anything in the future call me”
+It reminds me of the first event I helped lead.
+It was in San Francisco, and God had provided us with half of the Armory building.
+The other half was actually being used as an adult film studio.
+After serving thousands of community patients on our side of the building, the managers and security officers came to me two days later with tears streaming down their faces.
+They said, “Thank you so much for coming here.
+This place is such a dark place, but your group brought light and happiness to this place.
+You showed us God’s love.”
+The same day, the assistant to the Mayor, after reluctantly supporting the event, said, “I may be a homosexual Jew, but I’m now the number one supporter of the Seventh-day Adventist Church (one of the event’s partners), and if you ever need anything in the future, call me.”